 5. Request permission

-Be sure to specify that the content will be used in a MOOC (or some other open online context) and available to anyone worldwide with an Internet connection.
+Be sure to specify that the content will be used in an open online context and available to anyone worldwide with an Internet connection.
+If it is going to be available in a MOOC, explain the educational nature of the use.

 Be sure to archive all permission letters, even if it's just an email granting you permission.